 You can stream the app from any device including your smart TV, phone, and tablet.
 All you need is the app installed to get started.
 They offer a free 14-day trial and then the cost is $39.95 per quarter after that.

 The app also gives you sneak-peek access to new workout plans, meal plans, recipes, and their online community.
 Additionally, you get 10% off all in-app purchases in the Beachbody shop with your membership.
 Their famous smoothie, Shakeology, is available for purchase, too.
-I find the app to be very easy to use, although it can be a bit laggy sometimes.
+I find the app to be very easy to use.
+They continue to update it, too!

 What I Love: